The Do’s and Don’ts Of Wearing Make-Up Before & After Laser Eye Surgery

 - Eye make-up should not be worn for a minimum of 24 hours before surgery.

 - You should be clean from any lotions or moisturisers.

 - If you have eyelash extensions, they’ll have to be removed before your surgery and shouldn’t be replaced until at least two months following the procedure.

 On Make-up After Laser Eye Surgery

 - It may be advised to avoid wearing mascara for up to two weeks following the treatment.
-That includes any type of waterproof mascara as it can be more difficult to remove and can irritate your eyes.
+We particularly recommend against wearing any type of waterproof mascara during this time as it can be more difficult to remove and can irritate your eyes.

-- You can start wearing light foundation on your face after two days.
+- You can start wearing light foundation or concealer on your face two days following the procedure.
 However, it’s advised to avoid areas directly surrounding the eye as it may contribute to irritation.

 - Powder-based foundations and blushes can be used after five days.

-- Eye creams and moisturisers should be avoided for up to two weeks where possible.
+- Eye creams and moisturisers (applied around the eyes) should be avoided for up to two weeks where possible.